Resource type: Report

 Investigative journalism and an independent and sustainable media system are essential in holding to account those in power and acting as the fourth power in a democracy.
 Protecting this is essential.
 However, the role of the media in cases of non-recent harm is complex and includes below-standard reporting and the abuse of media power, causing harm to individuals in already vulnerable positions.
 Calls for changes to media practice need to reflect current standards and systems of media regulation and accountability.

 The decline of local media is a threat to public accountability of local systems of power, including policing and local government.
 Supporting local news media is an important aspect of local democracy.
 Thought should be given to how a healthy local news media could be maintained.

 The increasing role of social media in disrupting existing relationships between state, media, the police and the public, and providing a platform for members of the public to make their voices heard, needs recognition.

 Developing learning organisations – interorganisational learning to improve processes and practice and learn from past experiences – in the context of non-recent harms and law enforcement requires a thorough understanding of the particular conditions in which policing operates and the challenges this brings.

 Allowing for organisational learning and self-reflection requires a commitment by leaders to listen to challenging views that can be uncomfortable to hear and that may call into question an organisation’s goals, strategies and expectations.
-This is not an easy top-down undertaking as it requires a significant shift in cultural and organisational practices, however, it could be supported by the new Police Education Qualifications Framework (PEQF).
+This is not an easy top-down undertaking.
+It requires a significant shift in cultural and organisational practices, however, support could come from the new Police Education Qualifications Framework (PEQF).

 8. Remember humanity